-- 1BUY.
+- BUY.
 Organic food is best, but any fresh foods will be a good addition to baby’s diet.

-- 2PREP.
+- PREP.
 Scrub and rinse fruits and vegetables in running water.
 If you desire, you can also trim fat from any meat.

 - CLEAN.
 Make sure hands and all prep areas are clean.

-- 4COOK.
+- COOK.
 Cook or steam food according to instructions.
 Most baby food makers will come with a guide to tell you how long to cook or steam different food.

-- 5PUREE. -Once it’s done cooking, mash the baby food into a puree or if using a baby food maker, let it puree the food after cooking.
+- PUREE. -Once it’s done cooking, mash the baby food into a puree or if using a baby food maker, let it puree the food after cooking.

-- 6COOL.
+- COOL.
 Let the baby food cool so it won’t be too hot.

-- 7FEED. -Feed your baby a delicious meal.
+- FEED. -Feed your baby a delicious meal.

-- 8STORE.
+- STORE.
 If baby food was made in bulk, label and store the remainder in single-serve airtight refrigerator or freezer safe containers.

 How to store homemade baby food